philschanely/course-web1/src/pages/activities/course-project.md

 #### Image processing

 You should also resize and/or crop any images you plan to use in the website based on the sizes you see in the provided wireframe file.
-This is your first chance to lear a bit about working with Sketch so be sure you've completed the Sketch tutorials provided in the Support section of the site and that you've identified where and when you'll use Sketch in the labs or on your own computer.
+This is your first chance to lear a bit about working with Figma so be sure you've completed the Figma tutorials provided in the Support section of the site and that you've identified where and when you'll use Figma in the labs or on your own computer.

 #### Demonstration